AhmedSobeih/best_Buy_website/TransactionApp/README.md

     b.
 Extract the zip file
     c.
 In the extracted folder you will find `redis-server.exe`, run this executable
     d.
 Go to file `./src/main/resources/application.propertires` and edit the redis configuration values to match the running redis server
 3. In the application root directory, run `./build_and_run.bat` script to run the application connecting to both postgres database and redis cache servers
+4. Go to `http://localhost:8091/swagger-ui/index.html` to use the app swagger